 5. Be Prepared for Delays

-No matter how well they plan and orchestrate the move, things will go wrong for military families relocating to the Southern California area.
+No matter how well they plan and orchestrate the move, things will go wrong for military families relocating to the Los Angeles area.
 And one of the most common problems is furniture, household goods, and belongings not arriving at the new home when you do.
 So it pays to be prepared for this contingency.

 The best thing is to pack your essentials and take them with you.
 This would include toiletries, what you need for sleeping, and some basic,easy-to-prepare food items.
 This way, you will be able to survive in your new home until everything arrives.

 We mentioned above that military families relocating to the Los Angeles area should find a good local agent first thing.
 But there’s actually a little more to it than that.
 The agent you choose must not only have experience in this area but must possess the professional agility and adaptability to meet the unique needs of military families.
 Your agent should understand the specialized timelines and requirements and have experience with VA loans, as well as being familiar with the jargon (like PCS) and the difficulty of frequent moves.
 Our agents are experienced and ready to help.
 Discover more!
 (805) 257-5780